 It is common for rhinoplasty patients at my Scottsdale practice to have a cast on their nose after surgery.
 Most rhinoplasty surgeries involve restructuring the cartilage and bones inside the nose, which have to be held in place while they heal to prevent the need for additional surgery.

-If you have ever had a cast before, you know that they are important in keeping your bones together while they heal after a break.
-Casts give your bones additional support, but they also provide an extra layer of protection against further injury.
+If you have ever had a cast before, you know that they are essential in keeping your bones together while they heal after a break.
+Casts give your bones additional support but also provide an extra layer of protection against further injury.
 A nasal cast works in the same way, just on your face.

 What Is the Purpose of a Nose Cast?